Bai Yu (actor): Biography

 In 2019, Bai appeared in CCTV's spring gala for the first time, performing the song item "Child of Generation".
 He starred in the republican detective drama Detective L. He also featured in the family drama film Looking Up, winning Breakthrough Film Actor at the Tencent Vido All Star Awards and Film Actor of the Year at the Tencent Entertainment White Paper.
 He ranked 36th on Forbes China Celebrity 100 list.

 In 2020, Bai starred in the fantasy romance drama Fairyland Lovers.
 He ranked 68th on Forbes China Celebrity 100 list.
 In October of the same year, Bai impressed with his emotional performance in the highly acclaimed crime drama The Long Night.

-In September of 2021, Bai played the leading role in the Daylight Entertainment family drama The Bond.
+In September 2021, Bai played the leading role in the Daylight Entertainment family drama The Bond.
 The series received mainly positive reviews and was selected by National Radio and Television Administration as one of the dramas of the year.

-In April of 2022, Bai starred in the historical drama The Wind Blows from Longxi adapted from Ma Boyong's novel of the same name.
+In April 2022, Bai starred in the historical drama The Wind Blows from Longxi adapted from Ma Boyong's novel of the same name.
 The series was praised by critics and Douban gave it 8.1 out of 10.